Disaster Health Information Sources: The Basics

 - MLA CE Credit

-- This course is worth 3 continuing education (CE) credits from the Medical Library Association (MLA)
+- This course is worth 3 continuing education (CE) credits from the Medical Library Association (MLA).

 To obtain a certificate showing that you have completed this class, complete the MLA-required “Continuing Education Evaluation Survey” at the end of the course.
+For question one, select Disaster Health Information Sources: The Basics.
+After you complete the survey, a certificate will appear.

 - Public Health Competencies